Cantera/cantera/doc/sphinx/compiling.rst

 Cantera Python module requires the Cython package for Python.

-The Python module is compatible with the following Python versions: 2.6, 2.7, 3.1, 3.2, and 3.3.
-Support for Python 2.6 and Python 3.1 requires the ``scipy`` and ``unittest2`` packages to be installed as well (see :ref:`sec-dependencies`) to provide certain features that are included in the standard library in more recent versions.
+The Python module is compatible with the following Python versions: 2.6, 2.7, and 3.2 - 3.5.
+Support for Python 2.6 requires the ``scipy`` and ``unittest2`` packages to be installed as well (see :ref:`sec-dependencies`) to provide certain features that are included in the standard library in more recent versions.

 Building for Python 2
 .....................